 Unfortunately, serious construction and solid connectivity comes at a price, and that price is the Vive’s cable.
 It’s thick and can be a little unwieldy, especially in games with a lot of spinning or moving around.
 You’ll get used to it after a while, but it isn’t the most elegant solution.
 We’re always a little afraid of tripping over your cord.

 The cables run into a link box instead of straight into the computer.
-That makes it easy to run all the cables, power, USB, and HDMI, to the same place, without having a separate power cable.
+That makes it easy to run all the cables for power, USB, and HDMI to the same place, without needing a separate power cable.
 It also acts as a breakaway in case you get a little too enthusiastic, preventing you from yanking an expensive gaming PC off its desk.

 Comfort comes first

 The Vive’s headband has improved drastically from the Vive Pre’s attachment mechanism.
 The bands on both the sides and top are much sturdier and thicker.
 The Velcro has side tabs to help adjust the fit while the headset is on, and most people find a comfortable fit in less than a minute.